bright/new-www/_posts/2017-12-01-working-with-ios-push-notifications.md

 Note that using a 3rd party service has its **downsides**, like:

-- If you decide to switch to **your own server**, you'll need to communicate with the service you've used instead of the `APNS` directly, or you'll have to reconfigure your mobile app.
+- If you decide to switch to **your own server**, you'll need to communicate with the service you've used instead of the APNs directly, or you'll have to reconfigure your mobile app.
 - You must be aware, that your data is sent through servers that you don't control, so it might concern you regarding your data protection policy.
 - Some services are **free until you reach some limit**, for example, Mixpanel lets you create only [up to 1000 user profiles for free](https://mixpanel.com/pricing/#people).
 It might be expensive if your app becomes popular.
 - When a service is being closed down, you have limited time to migrate to another provider.
 Such situation has already happened with a very popular platform for mobile developers maintained by Facebook called **Parse**, which was [shut down on January, 2017](http://blog.parse.com/announcements/moving-on).
 The project is now [open source](http://docs.parseplatform.org) and you can set it up on your own machine, but you can't use it out of the box anymore.

 ## Firebase

-For purpose of this post we'll use the [`Firebase Cloud Messaging`](https://firebase.google.com).
+For purpose of this post we'll use the [`Firebase Cloud Messaging`](https://firebase.google.com) (FCM).
 It's an interesting solution, especially that on I/O 2016 Google have turned Firebase into an unified mobile platform, that has replaced the `Google Cloud Platform` as the default solution for handling push notifications on Android.
 This means that we can use the same service for sending push notifications on both platforms, while using the default implementation on Android.

-`FCM` inherits `GCM`'s core infrastructure, but simplifies the client development. `GCM` is still supported but all new client-side features will be available on `FCM` only. `Firebase Cloud Messaging` uses the `Apple Push Notification service` to send messages to your iOS app.
+FCM inherits GCM's core infrastructure, but simplifies the client development.
+GCM is still supported but all new client-side features will be available on FCM only. `Firebase Cloud Messaging` uses the `Apple Push Notification service` to send messages to your iOS app.

 ## Certificates

-First, we need to generate `APNs SSL Certificate` or `APNs Authentication Key` to allow our notification server (Firebase) to connect to the `APNs`.
+First, we need to generate `APNs SSL Certificate` or `APNs Authentication Key` to allow our notification server (Firebase) to connect to the APNs.

 Configuration with auth keys is recommended as they are the more current method for sending notifications to iOS, but they might be problematic since they are bigger.
-This happened to me when I wanted to upload Base64 coded auth key to the AWS using Cloud Formation configuration.
+This happened to me when I wanted to upload Base64-coded auth key to the AWS using Cloud Formation configuration.

 #### To enable push notifications service in application identifier: